A topic from the subject of Physical Chemistry in Chemistry.

 Reactivity and Reaction Rates

-Reactivity refers to how quickly a chemical substance undergoes a chemical reaction.
-It depends on several factors, such as the:
+Reactivity refers to how readily a chemical substance undergoes a chemical reaction.
+It depends on several factors, including:

 • Concentration of reactants